Lista de chequeo para una mudanza

 Thinking that "any box will do" is a mistake that leads to broken items and wrinkled clothes.
 There are specialized boxes designed to optimally protect your belongings.
 The most important ones are:

-label the moving boxes
+labeling moving boxes

 6. The "Survival" Box: Your Best Ally on the First Night